michaelalang/rhsi-hackfest/README.md

 	{"error": "missing_authorization", "error_description": "Missing \"Authorization\" in headers."}
 	```

+**NOTE** since the protection is ServiceMesh based, the mockbin tool cannot return a traceid for that

+* Alternatively, remove the ServiceEntry for the SSO endpoint and see the trace showing the SSL error accordingly
 ![trace](traces/distributed-tracing-006.png)

 * Verify that providing a Bearer Token grants access to the endpoint
 	```